Code of Conduct and information for consumers

 - Honouring work commitments, agreements and arrangements to provide services and where it is not possible to do so explaining why

 The full Terms and Conditions of membership together with Guidance notes explaining what businesses need to do to meet the terms and conditions are available on the website.

 Information for consumers

-Listed businesses are members of either Buy With Confidence or have met the additional requirements and are members of Support with Confidence.
+Listed businesses have met the additional requirements and are members of Personal Assistants at home or Support with Confidence.

-Businesses meeting the Support With Confidence standard display the specific logo.
+Businesses meeting the Scheme standard display the specific logo.

 They are required to comply with the terms and conditions of membership as set out on the website at all times.
-The additional requirements of the Support With Confidence membership include
+The additional requirements of membership include

-1) Where the business carries out regulated activity the person providing the service will have an Enhanced Disclosure Certificate (an enhanced DBS check)
+1) Where the business carries out regulated activity within the CQC regulations of a Personal Assistant acting at the direction of the client the person providing the service will have an Enhanced Disclosure Certificate (an enhanced DBS check)